Frequently Asked Purchasing Questions

 Why do I have to pay sales tax on the product I ordered even through it didn't come from a company in Washington State?

 The University is required to pay tax on all purchases just as any other business or consumer must do.
 WWU is not tax exempt.
 We pay either a sales tax (as specified by RCW 82.08) or a use tax (RCW 82.12) on almost all purchases.
-The only exceptions are exemptions for certain categories such as food, advertising, or professional services.
+The only exceptions are exemptions for certain categories such as food, advertising, research equipment or professional services.

 Sales Tax should be represented on price quotes and invoices from vendors who are registered with the Washington State Department of Revenue.